A35G/Rock-Paper-Scissor/README.md

 Preview of the short and simple game

 ### Demo
-An online demo of the Project can be [viewed and tested](https://www.hackworld.it/demo/rockps/).
+An online demo of the Game can be [viewed and tested](https://www.hackworld.it/demo/rockps/).